-The Operational Risk in Bank AlBilad has introduced the concepts, framework, and the tools to mitigate operational risk to acceptable residual levels, in accordance with its risk appetite policy, i.e. by maintaining a strong control environment, which is managed through Bank's Operational Risk Management Framework.
-The bank seeks how best to embed these tools and techniques as a long-term solution.
+The ORM team in Bank AlBilad has introduced the concepts, the framework, and the tools -none requiring substantial investment- to mitigate operational risk to acceptable residual levels, in accordance with its risk appetite policy, i.e. by maintaining a strong control environment, which is managed through Group's Operational Risk Management Framework.
+The Group seeks how best to embed these tools and techniques as a long-term solution.

-At one end we have operational risk identifying and mitigating risks while working with the business and on the other hand it is also improving key processes under the umbrella of Business Process Re-Engineering.
+At one end we have operational risk identifying and mitigating risks while working with the business and on the other hand it is also improving key processes under the umbrella of Business Process Re-Engineering